How to Use Amazon Kindle Keywords for Maximum Visibility

 If you are new to Kindle publishing then Amazon Kindle keywords might be a little confusing for you to start off with, if that is the case then this article will hopefully help you get to grips with why you should be using them and where.

-I have been doing research for a new book teaching authors how to use keywords for their books to give maximum ‘discoverability’ and while looking for supporting evidence that the research method I use works I came across the video which is coming up shortly.
+I have been doing research for a new book teaching authors how to use both Amazon Kindle book categories and keywords for their books to give maximum ‘discoverability’ and while looking for supporting evidence that the research method I use works I came across the video which is coming up shortly.
 Although my new book targets nonfiction authors the concept can work for fiction titles also although it is a bit more difficult to use in some respects.

 In the video you will hear about how author Mark Edwards utilized this tactic to help boost sales for his book ‘Killing Cupid’.
 If you are pushed for time you can jump to the 11:55 point to get the juicy details on exactly what Mark did.

 The cover is very important and has to look good as a thumbnail.

 The blurb (description) is also very important, rewriting his description resulted in sales doubling overnight.
 (But were the keyword phrase updates included at the same time as the blurb update?)